rbhogal/vscode-keyboard-shortcuts/README.md

 # VS Code Keyboard Shortcuts

-A quick reference guide for what I find the most useful Visual Studio Code keyboard shortcuts on Mac and Windows.
+A quick reference guide for my most used Visual Studio Code keyboard shortcuts on Mac and Windows.

 ## Navigation & Search